acemod/ACE3/wiki/development/setting-up-the-development-environment.md

 File Patching allows you to change the files in an addon while the game is running, requiring only a restart of the mission.
 This makes it great for debugging, as it cuts down the time required between tests.
 Note that this only works with PBOs created using MakePBO, as outlined in [Creating a Test Build](#creating-a-test-build).

-### 7.1 Enabling File Patching
+### 7.1 Disabling CBA funcion caching

-There are two ways to enable file patching:
+By default CBA caches a compiled version of functions to reduce mission load times.
+This interferes with file patching.
+There are two ways to disable function caching:

 - Load cba_cache_disable.pbo (included in CBA's optional folder)
 - Add the following to your test missions description.ext: